Diesel particulate filter problems: How to solve them

 - Enable the DPF system to operate correctly.

 Achieving this means less soot is produced in the first place.
-FTC Decarbonizer, is already proven in underground mining applications, acts as a true combustion catalyst to reduce the rate of soot production, and burns off existing soot at much cooler temperatures.
+FTC Decarbonizer — already proven in underground mining applications — acts as a true combustion catalyst to reduce the rate of soot production, and burns off existing soot at much cooler temperatures.

-Once introduced into the diesel, less soot (and ash) can accumulate in the DPF, as regeneration occurs naturally during normal engine operations.
+Once introduced into the diesel, less soot (and ash) accumulates in the DPF, as regeneration occurs naturally during normal engine operation.

-Simply FTC Decarbonizer to the fuel and DPF problems will be solved.
+Simply add FTC Decarbonizer to the fuel and DPF problems will be solved.

-- The number of “forced regenerations” increase, necessitating the truck to be parked up for 20 minutes at a time, to burn off the soot under higher fuel usage conditions.
+- The number of “forced regenerations” increases, requiring the truck to be parked up for 20 minutes at a time to burn off the soot under higher fuel-usage conditions.

-- Where such regeneration cycles have become ineffective, DPF cleaning or replacement of damaged units is required, and both are expensive.
+- Where such regeneration cycles have become ineffective, DPF cleaning or replacement of damaged units is required — both of which are expensive.

-- Some excess fuel required for DPF regenerations can pass the rings into the engine oil.
-This causes excessive fuel dilution of the oil, which in turn, increases the frequency of oil changes.
+- Some of the excess fuel required for DPF regenerations can pass the rings into the engine oil.
+This causes excessive fuel dilution of the oil, which in turn increases the frequency of oil changes.

 - Crankcase oil should be free of fuel, and levels above as little as 5% are unacceptable.
-In practice, fuel dilution of up to 50% is occurring, and this will destroy engines in a very short time.
+In practice, fuel dilution of up to 50% can occur — and this will destroy an engine in a very short time.

-To counter this series of diesel particulate filter problems, FTC treated diesel results in a reduction in both the total number of soot particles, and the total soot mass produced.
-Secondly, it forces all carbon in combustion and exhaust spaces, including any soot trapped in the DPF, to combust at temperatures as low as 350C to 400C.
-Normally, soot will only combust in the 500-600C, and above range.
+To counter this series of diesel particulate filter problems, FTC-treated diesel reduces both the total number of soot particles and the total soot mass produced.
+Secondly, it forces all carbon in combustion and exhaust spaces — including any soot trapped in the DPF — to combust at temperatures as low as 350–400°C. Normally, soot only combusts in the 500–600°C range and above.

-The FTC catalysed fuel burn permits the cooler soot burn.
-As soot is the initial binder for ash forming in DPF’s, the amount of ash accumulating is also reduced.
-FTC Decarbonizer is a very low cost solution, which addresses the root cause of these DPF problems.
-In doing so, it minimizes the need for DPF regeneration cycles, because less soot is formed, and any accumulated soot is readily combusted under even light duty cycles.
+The FTC-catalysed fuel burn permits this cooler soot burn.
+As soot is the initial binder for ash forming in DPFs, the amount of ash accumulating is also reduced.
+FTC Decarbonizer is a very low-cost way to tackle DPF problems at their source.
+In doing so, it minimises the need for DPF regeneration cycles — because less soot is formed, and any accumulated soot is readily combusted even under light-duty cycles.

 -